Sonny Perdue

-George Ervin "Sonny" Perdue III (born December 20, 1946) is an American veterinarian, businessman, politician, and university administrator who served as the 31st United States Secretary of Agriculture from 2017 to 2021.
-He previously served as the 81st governor of Georgia from 2003 to 2011; Perdue was the first Republican to hold the office since the Reconstruction era.
+George Ervin "Sonny" Perdue III (born December 20, 1946) is an American politician, veterinarian, and businessman who served as the 31st United States secretary of agriculture from 2017 to 2021.

+A member of the Republican Party, he previously served as the 81st governor of Georgia from 2003 to 2011 and as a member of the Georgia State Senate from 1991 to 2002.

-Founder and partner in an agricultural trading company, Perdue served from 2012 to 2017 on the Governors' Council of the Bipartisan Policy Center in Washington, D.C.
-He is the second secretary of agriculture from the Deep South; the first was Mike Espy of Mississippi, who served under President Bill Clinton from January 1993 to December 1994.
+Founder and partner in an agricultural trading company, Perdue was elected governor of Georgia in 2002, defeating incumbent Roy Barnes and becoming the first Republican to hold the office since the Reconstruction era.
+He was reelected in 2006 with nearly 60% of the vote.
+He later served from 2012 to 2017 on the Governors' Council of the Bipartisan Policy Center in Washington, D.C.

 On January 18, 2017, President-elect Donald Trump announced that he would nominate Perdue to be Secretary of Agriculture.
 His nomination was transmitted to the U.S. Senate on March 9, 2017.
 His nomination was approved by the Senate Agriculture Committee by a 19–1 voice vote on March 30.
 His appointment was approved by an 87–11 vote by the Senate on April 24.
-Perdue served as Secretary of Agriculture throughout Trump's term.
+He became the second secretary of agriculture from the Deep South, after Mike Espy of Mississippi.
+Perdue served as Secretary of Agriculture throughout Trump's first term.

 On March 1, 2022, the Board of Regents of University System of Georgia appointed Perdue as the system's 14th chancellor, effective April 1, 2022.

 Early life and education

 Perdue was born in Perry, Georgia, the son of Ophie Viola (Holt), a teacher, and George Ervin Perdue Jr., a farmer.
 He grew up and still lives in Bonaire, an unincorporated area between Perry and Warner Robins.
 Born George Ervin Perdue III, Perdue has been known as Sonny since childhood, and prefers to be called by that name; he was sworn in and signs official documents as "Sonny Perdue".
 Perdue is the first cousin of former U.S. Senator David Perdue by their grandfather George Ervin Perdue I.

 Perdue played quarterback at Warner Robins High School and was a walk-on at the University of Georgia, where he was also a member of the Beta-Lambda chapter of Kappa Sigma fraternity.
+Perdue was named Kappa Sigma Man of the Year in 2005.

 In 1971, Perdue earned his Doctor of Veterinary Medicine (DVM) from the University of Georgia College of Veterinary Medicine, and worked as a veterinarian before becoming a small business owner, eventually starting three small businesses.

 Perdue is not related to the family who owns and operates Perdue Farms (commonly associated with the brand "Perdue Chicken").